 If you’re brave enough to risk visiting in the rainy season it’s completely worth it for up to almost half off the normal room rate.
 It also gives you more chance of being able to upgrade your room and get early check in and late check out.

 High: The food was out of this world and the villa pool accommodation was the height of luxury and privacy.

 Low: No actual house reef, so snorkelling is done as a day excursion.

-We booked Velassaru resort through Turquoise Holidays you can also check out deals on booking.com as well.
+We booked Velassaru resort through Turquoise Holidays .
 We would book Velassaru again in heartbeat.
 It really was such a special few days and a resort that offered exactly what we wanted out of a luxury and romantic beach break.